8 Simple Ways to Ditch Excuses & Start Your Barbell Resistance Training Journey Today

 One of the biggest reasons people have for not starting resistance training with barbells is not knowing where to start.
 They’ve either done no research at all or feel overwhelmed by the sea of questionable information from Youtubers, Instagram Gurus, and certified-by-who?
 Strength Coaches out there in internet land.

 These movements and programs seem overly complicated and can be overwhelming to someone with little experience in the gym, with crazy exercise variations, and lack of access to fancy/weird equipment.
 So what do they do?
 Either they fail at starting strength training, or they stop before they ever reach their goals because the crazy bizarre stuff is just too complicated to be consistent with or it ends up hurting them.
+You can also read our free guide to healthy barbell training here.

 If you’ve found this article, you’re on the right track.
 You’ve sifted through the crazy stuff out there and have recognized that here at Progressive Rehab & Strength we’ll lay it out for you with the simplest most effective way to reach your individual goal.
+You can also read our free guide to healthy barbell training here.

 The best framework that we’ve found for resistance training is simple, facilitates technique development and training enjoyment, and can be progressed simply for an extended period.
 When things are overcomplicated, it slows your ability to adapt because you take longer to become proficient at doing it well.
 This goes for the movements and the program!
 Overwhelm typically gives rise to frustration leading to poor performance, slower results, and the loss of motivation to continue with the program.